-Second, we consider investing US\$1 million into only one of those corporate bonds.
-For this concentrated investment, we are 95 percent sure that this investment will earn US\$20,000, because the default probability is 1 percent.
-Therefore, VaR at the 95 percent confidence level is -US\$20,000.
-This exemplifies the tail risk of VaR, since VaR disregards the potential loss of default.
-Furthermore, VaR is not sub-additive, because the VaR of the diversified portfolio is larger than the VaR of the concentrated portfolio.
+Second, we consider investing \$1 million into only one of those corporate bonds.
+For this concentrated investment, we are 95% sure that this investment will earn \$20,000 because the default probability is 1%.
+Therefore, VaR at the 95% confidence level is - \$20,000.
+This exemplifies the tail risk of VaR since VaR disregards the potential loss of default.
+Furthermore, VaR is not sub-additive because the VaR of the diversified portfolio is larger than the VaR of the concentrated portfolio.

 As we mentioned earlier, expected shortfall considers the loss beyond the VaR level as a conditional expectation.
-Furthermore, expected shortfall is coherent since it is proved to be sub-additive (Artzner et al. [1997, 1999], Acerbi and Tasche [2001], and Acerbi, Nordio, and Sirtori [2001]).
-Artzner et al. (1997) have proposed the use of expected shortfall on these grounds.
+Furthermore, expected shortfall is coherent since it is proved to be sub-additive (Artzner et al. [1997, 1999], Pflug [2000]).
+Artzner et al. [1997] have proposed the use of expected shortfall on these grounds.

-C. Relevance of the Problems of VaR
+C. Relevance of the problems of VaR

-In this subsection, we consider whether the problems inherent in VaR are relevant to the practice of risk management.
+In this section, we consider whether the problems inherent in VaR are relevant to the practice of risk management.
 Our main idea is that, while the relevance of sub-additivity may depend on the preferences of risk managers, the tail risk is relevant because it is related to the insolvency of financial institutions, which is among the central issues of financial risk management.